michaelli99/1.SP500-Index-Long-Short-Strategy/README.md

     F --> G["Prediction Attribution (Ridge Regression)"]
 ```

-The following content is divided into five parts to explain the process and performance of the prediction models.
+The following content is divided into five sections to elaborate the project's procedures and methodologies.

+**Please notice that this project is for demonstration only and is not intended to serve any investment advice.** <br />
+All data and code are available at the [repository](https://github.com/michaelli99/1.S-P500-Index-Return-Prediction) for validation. <br />

 ## 1. Data Sourcing
 In this project, all data was sourced from publicly available databases (FRED, Yahoo Finance, Multpl.com, and University of Michigan Surveys of Consumers).
 All raw data falls into the period of July 1990 to February 2024.